 - SEAR!
 Browning = flavour.
 Whether you brown the pork before or after slow cooking, don’t skip this step, it’s imperative for great flavour!

-- How long to cook a pork roast in the slow cooker – 10 hours on low for a 1.5 – 2.5kg / 3 – 5 lb pork roast.
-This will make it fork tender yet still sliceable!
+- How long to cook a pork roast in the slow cooker – for pork loin, 4 to 5 hours on low for tender, juicy perfection.
+Pork shoulder needs to be cooked for 10 hours on low for a 1.5 – 2.5kg / 3 – 5 lb pork roast.
+Shoulder is a tougher cut of pork so it requires a longer cook time to break down the fibres and fat.

 SLOW COOKER PORK LOIN SPICE RUB & SAUCE